spotinst/help/src/docs/eco/getting-started/connect-azure-ea-to-eco.md

 > - Review [read-only permissions](https://docs.spot.io/eco/azure-tutorials/access-roles-read-only) required for Eco Cost Specialist team
 > - For steps 1-3: The Azure user performing these steps must be a Global Administrator with [elevated access](https://docs.microsoft.com/en-us/azure/role-based-access-control/elevate-access-global-admin#elevate-access-for-a-global-administrator) and access to at least one subscription
-> - For step 4: The Azure user performing this step must be an Enterprise Administrator
+> - For step 4: The Azure user performing this step must be an Enterprise Administrator (EA) or Billing account owner (MCA)

 ## Process